HOT PINK CELERY??!!

 Making your own applesauce is seriously simple and takes as much time as it takes to cut an apple.
 Adding rhubarb to that is just as easy, and the rhubarb adds a floral note to the finished product, not to mention colors it a lovely shade of pink that is sure to feel like a special afternoon treat, a lunchbox surprise, or a way to dress up plain old oatmeal.
 My favorite way to enjoy it is to mix it with plain Greek yogurt for breakfast.
 That is, if it lasts until breakfast…when I tested this recipe, I taste-tested so often that there wasn’t much left for the next morning.
 Oops.
 Guess I’ll be making this again.
 Soon.

-★ And if you or others in your household are finicky about texture, you can whirl the mixture in your blender or food processor to make a smooth and creamy sauce.
-Voila!
-Delish.
-Healthy.
-Seasonal.
-And it sounds gourmet even though you and I know it was a breeze to make.
-I hope you love this rhubarb sauce as much as I do!
+1. If you or others in your household are finicky about texture, you can whirl the mixture in your blender or food processor to make a smooth and creamy sauce.

 Thanks for inviting me to share this recipe, Amelia